Get a free, no obligation personal loan quote with rates as low as 9.99%

 Bankruptcy

-Bankruptcy is a legal proceeding that provides debt relief to those with no feasible way to get out of debt.
-Like a consumer proposal, bankruptcy is facilitated by a LIT, who will review your financial situation.
-They may take over your assets, and ensure you carry through with your bankruptcy duties.
+Bankruptcy is a legal proceeding that provides debt relief to those who cannot get out of debt on their own.
+Like a consumer proposal, bankruptcy is managed by a LIT.
+You’re financial situation will be reviewed and certain assets may need to be surrendered.

-As part of your obligations, you’ll be required to attend two crediting counselling sessions.
+As part of your obligations, you must attend two crediting counselling sessions.
 You’ll also need to file monthly income and expense reports.
 Depending on your situation, you can be discharged from bankruptcy in as little as 9 months.

 Bankruptcy is better suited for those with very high debt over $250,000, not including mortgages.